openqasm/openqasm/WG.md

 ## Past Working Groups

+### Generics and circuit families

+**Objective**: Recommend what range of generics / parameterised circuit family functionality (beyond angle parameters) would be suitable for inclusion in OpenQASM, and what syntax should be used for it.

+Chair: Niel de Beaudrap
+Members: Colm Ryan, Andrew Cross, Ali Javadi, Blake Johnson, Matthew Amy

+**Outcome**: The primary outcome was https://github.com/openqasm/openqasm/pull/346 which proposes modifying the gate syntax to allow classical gate parameters to have types other than angle, and to allow gates to accept quantum registers of a specified size.

 ### OpenPulse

 **Objective**: Define a pulse grammar "openpulse" to be used for microcoding of gate instructions with